thedynamiclinker/ld/exclude/The Other Mission.md

 - We intend to _make_ money from doing those things, enough to bootstrap the tech side without diluting our stake in the company.

-- The only companies that can make this work are ones with a [[Mission|mission]].
+- The only companies that can make this work are ones with a [[Mission - Details for Nerds|mission]].
 Not just an empty corporate mission, but a mission to solve a major problem that affects everyone, and which no other company is working on.

 - The way to make the cost of advertising and initial user acquisition negative is to open a number of physical locations which are themselves profitable businesses.
 For current plans in this direction, see:
 	- [[The Internet]]